yucebio/TruNeo/README.txt

 #=============================================

 #1.Prerequisite
-#1) Please install the following softwares, and configure them properly:
+#1) Please install the following softwares, and configure them properly,
+#	You may need to configure the path in src/config/*:
 #	·Perl 5.22.1
 #	·R 3.4.4
 #	·python=Python3.6